mkurzydlowski/ewp-specs-api-imobility-tors/README.md

  * All other callers SHOULD NOT be allowed to view the ToR.

- * Note, that servers will need to verify these access rights for each ID on the `omobility_id` list.
-It is possible that the caller has access to only some of the mobilities.
-(If this seems problematic, then you can always simply set your `<max-omobility-ids>` to `1`.)
+ * Note that servers will need to verify these access rights for each ID on the `omobility_id` list.
+It is possible that the caller has access to only some mobilities.
+(If this seems problematic, then you can always set your `<max-omobility-ids>` to `1`.)

 Endpoints to be implemented